oehrlis/docker/OracleJava/README.md

 The Oracle Java Server JRE provides the same features as Oracle Java JDK commonly required for Server-side Applications (i.e. Java EE application servers).
 For more information about Server JRE, visit the [Understanding the Server JRE](https://blogs.oracle.com/java-platform-group/understanding-the-server-jre) blog entry from the Java Product Management team.

+Just to clarify these Docker build scripts are **unofficial** Oracle Build scripts.
+See [Oracle Docker images](https://github.com/oracle/docker-images) on GitHub for the official Oracle Docker build scripts.

 Since the image is used as base image for Oracle Unified Directory it will also add a few common unix package.
 In particular the following additional packages including there dependencies will be installed:
     * *libaio* Linux-native asynchronous I/O access library
     * *tar* A GNU file archiving program